• Skip to primary navigation

 Kankana Saxena

-Flavor packed with warm spices, Tomato Shorba is an Indian tomato soup that was introduced by the Mughals.
-It is typically prepared with only tomatoes, but I like to add one red pepper and then roast it for maximum flavor burst.
+Flavor packed with warm spices, Tamatar Shorba or Tomato Shorba is an Indian tomato soup.
+It is typically prepared with only tomatoes, but I like to add red peppers and a whole head of garlic and then roast it for maximum flavor burst.

 Print Recipe Pin Recipe